 Make full use of Camino’s grading features to manage grade visibility and execute complex grading processes.
 Understand how you can set up your gradebook with a grade posting policy that matches your grading workflow, configure weighted grades, and show students where they can view instructor feedback.

 Workshop Outcomes.
-In this workshop, you will learn how to:
+After completing this workshop, you will:

 - Create assignment groups